macy111/CarND-Behavioral-Cloning/README.md

 After the collection process, I had 8036 number of data points.
-I then preprocessed this datas followers:
+I then preprocessed this data as followers:
 - convert the BGR image to RGB image
 - apply correction parameter to the angle of left image and right image
 - flip the center image